tushar-sharma/tushar-sharma.github.io/_posts/2023-05-01-us-h1b-visa-dropbox-experience.md

 published: true
 ---

-If you are working in USA on a visa, you are more likely need to visit your home country to get a visa stamp.
-This helps you to return to United States if you travel.
-If you applying for the same visa class, you are most likely eligible for dropbox.
-It means that you dont need to go for USA visa interview to get a US visa stamp.<!-- truncate_here -->
+As a non-immigrant worker in the United States, navigating the visa stamping process can be a cumbersome task.
+However, with proper planning and understanding of the process, the journey can be much smoother.<!-- truncate_here -->
 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %} </p>

+As a non-immigrant worker in the United States, navigating the visa stamping process can be a cumbersome task.
+However, with proper planning and understanding of the process, the journey can be much smoother.

-If you are working in USA on a visa, you are more likely need to visit your home country to get a visa stamp.
-This helps you to return to United States if you travel.
-If you applying for the same visa class, you are most likely eligible for dropbox.
-It means that you dont need to go for USA visa interview to get a US visa stamp.
+If you are on a visa in the US and need to travel outside of the country, it is likely that you will need to visit your home country to get a visa stamp.
+This stamp is essential for re-entry into the United States.
+However, if you are applying for the same visa class, you may be eligible for a convenient option called "dropbox."
+This means that you do not need to go through the traditional visa interview process in order to obtain a US visa stamp.

+Recently, I had to travel to India for personal reasons and decided to take advantage of the dropbox option.
+I booked an appointment at Delhi's VAC (Visa Application Center) located at the Shivaji Stadium Metro Station.

-I travelled to India and booked an appointment at Delhi's VAC (Visa Applicaiton Center)[^address].
-There's a restrictions in carrying a bag or luggage except your documents.
-After the security, you can head to the VAC center which is three level below.
+Upon arriving at the VAC center, I learned that there were restrictions on carrying a bag or luggage, except for the necessary documents.
+After going through security, I was able to head to the VAC center, which was three levels below ground level.

+To be prepared for the appointment, it's important to have the following documents in hand:

 ### Documents required

 1. Valid passport